virantha/bricknil/README.rst

             await self.motor.ramp_speed(0,1000)
             await sleep(2)

-The :func:`bluebrick.sensor.TrainMotor.ramp_speed` function will ramp the speed from whatever it is currently to the target speed over the millisecond duration given (internally, it will change the train speed every 100ms).
+The :func:`bricknil.sensor.TrainMotor.ramp_speed` function will ramp the speed from whatever it is currently to the target speed over the millisecond duration given (internally, it will change the train speed every 100ms).
 Here, you can see how things are running concurrently:  we issue the ramp_speed command, that will take 5 seconds to complete in the background,